Israeli soldiers injured in car-ramming attack | DW | 06.02.2020

 In a separate incident on the West Bank, a 19-year-old Palestinian was killed following clashes with Israeli troops.

-The Israeli military had been carrying out the demolition of the home of a militant when they were hit with explosive devices, the military said, adding that they responded with "riot dispersal means", which usually consists of tear gas and stun grenades.
+The Israeli military had been carrying out the demolition of the home of a militant when they were hit with explosive devices, the military said, adding that they responded with "riot dispersal means."
+This usually consists of tear gas and stun grenades.
 A military spokesman said troops opened fire on the demonstrators.

 Palestinians reported that the young man had been throwing rocks at the soldiers when they shot him dead.